asteinh/SymPathY/docs/source/index.rst

     api/index

-Welcome to svg2trajectory's documentation!
+Welcome to sympathor's documentation!
 ==========================================

-svg2trajectory is a free and open-source Python package.
+sympathor is a free and open-source Python package.

 Looking for an easy way to get started?
 Check out the `quick start guide <quick-start.html>`_.